About This Chapter

 MTLE Middle Level Science: Human Interactions with Earth Systems - Chapter Summary

-- The interactions of the Earth's spheres
+- Understand the interactions of the Earth's spheres

 The lessons in this chapter have been designed to allow you to review the specific material you may encounter on the exam.
 You will find a short video in each lesson that helps to illustrate the information.
 A transcript of the video is included for text-based learning.
-You can take a self-assessment quiz at the end of each chapter to apply what you've learned and practice for the exam.
+You can take a self-assessment quiz at the end of each chapter to apply what you've studied and practice for the exam.

 1. What Is Environmental Health?
 Definition, Types & Sources